soot-oss/SootUp/docs/codepropertygraphs.md

 ### Step 3: Analyzing the CPG

 With the CPG created, you can now analyze it for vulnerabilities.
 For example, you can check for potential injection vulnerabilities by analyzing data flow dependencies.

 === "SootUp"

     ```java
-    import sootup.codepropertygraph.propertygraph.nodes.StmtGraphNode;
-    import sootup.codepropertygraph.propertygraph.edges.DdgEdge;

     public class VulnerabilityAnalysis {

         public static void main(String[] args) {